hudcho/Basic-Compiler/README.md

-# Lexical Analyzer
+# Basic Lexical Analyzer
-Created by: Hudson Cho
+**Created by:** Hudson Cho

-Description: The goal of this assignment was to create a lexical analyzer that would parse an input file into tokens, adding fields like position, kind, and value, to be later used by a syntax analyzer.
+**Description:** The goal of this assignment was to create a lexical analyzer that would parse an input file into tokens, adding fields like position, kind, and value, to be later used by a syntax analyzer.
 Currently main is configured to simply output all tokens processed.

 ## Build Instructions:
 *Note: These instructions assume user is operating on UNIX based sytem.
 Instructions may vary slightly for Windows systems.
 Windows Subsystem for Linux may be used if building on Windows causes problems.*